lucadiliello/semantic-loss-pytorch/README.md

 ###### Note that DIMACS refers to variables by starting from index 1, and not 0.

-Note that "-p" is an optional argument to also specify the number of processes to use while using sympy to parse our constraints.
+Note that `-p` is an optional argument to also specify the number of processes to use while using sympy to parse our constraints.
 This might be necessary if you have many constraints, given that sympy seems to really take a hit when parsing long strings.